PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Introduction

+Despite these advances, a critical evaluation gap persists: existing frameworks rarely assess models on tasks that genuinely reflect the depth, complexity, and rigor of real-world psychiatric clinical reasoning and decision-making.
+This gap is particularly consequential because psychiatry, as a medical specialty, demands the integration of diagnostic criteria, systematic differential diagnosis, treatment algorithm selection, and dynamic case management competencies that go far beyond pattern recognition or conversational fluency.

-This analysis of the current landscape reveals a critical and persistent gap: the lack of a comprehensive benchmark that is simultaneously grounded in authoritative, expert-validated knowledge and designed to evaluate the full spectrum of complex clinical reasoning.
-There is a stark contrast between the datasets currently in use and the foundational knowledge sources that form the bedrock of clinical psychiatric practice.
-Authoritative textbooks and casebooks, such as the \textit{DSM-5-TR Clinical Cases}\cite{APA2013} and \textit{Stahl’s Essential Psychopharmacology}\cite{stahl2021essential}, represent knowledge curated and validated by experts over decades.
-These resources, which illustrate the complexities of differential diagnosis and treatment planning, stand as the gold standard against which an LLM's clinical acumen and safety must ultimately be measured.
+The authoritative knowledge foundations of psychiatric practice represented in curated clinical casebooks and diagnostic resources such as the DSM-5-TR Clinical Cases \cite{APA2013} and Stahl's Essential Psychopharmacology \cite{stahl2021essential} represent decades of expert knowledge curation and validation.
+These resources document the complexities of differential diagnosis, the nuances of treatment planning, and the sophisticated clinical judgment required in real psychiatric practice.
+These foundational sources establish the gold standard against which an LLM's clinical reasoning, diagnostic acumen, safety awareness, and appropriateness for psychiatric applications must ultimately be measured\cite{aljohani2025comprehensivesurveytrustworthinesslarge}.

-The present study is positioned to address these limitations directly.
-We introduce a novel evaluation framework meticulously constructed from the foundational psychiatric textbooks described above, deliberately prioritizing clinical accuracy, safety, and alignment with established medical practice.
-Our contribution is threefold: \begin{itemize}[leftmargin=0.25in] \item We construct a novel, diverse dataset curated from authoritative clinical casebooks, diagnostic manuals, and specialized guides, ensuring that our evaluation is grounded in validated, expert knowledge rather than unverified or synthetic data. \item We design eleven distinct and complex QA task types, ranging from diagnostic reasoning and treatment planning to sequential, case-based analysis, to create a framework that evaluates the sophisticated cognitive functions required in real-world psychiatry, moving far beyond simple classification. \item We deploy this framework to conduct a rigorous evaluation of leading frontier models, establishing a crucial benchmark that provides novel insights into the current capabilities and inherent risks of LLMs in a clinical context.
+To address this critical evaluation gap, we introduce PsychiatryBench, a novel evaluation framework meticulously constructed from foundational psychiatric textbooks and expert-validated clinical cases, deliberately prioritizing clinical accuracy, safety, and alignment with established medical practice.
+PsychiatryBench is designed with a single, exclusive purpose: to serve as a rigorous, standardized tool for comparative evaluation of {LLM's} capabilities in psychiatry.
+Its core aim is to provide a benchmark that assesses whether LLMs can approximate expert-level psychiatric reasoning and clinical decision-making as demonstrated by experienced psychiatrists.

+We define high-stakes psychiatric applications as clinical contexts where AI errors could result in serious patient harm, including: misdiagnosis leading to inappropriate or delayed treatment, failure to recognize suicide risk, incorrect medication recommendations causing adverse effects, or inappropriate crisis management.
+Such applications demand rigorous evaluation standards that assess not only general language understanding but also clinical accuracy, and appropriate acknowledgment of model uncertainty and limitations.